microns-ariadne/ariadne-nda/specs/integration-testing.md

 Request for Evaluation - MICrONS Phase 1
-*March 2017 Pretest - should be conducted by Friday 3/31/2017*

-Description:  This test is primarily designed as an informal proof-of-life test for the NDA.
-However, depending on the maturity of the data available for each team, additional testing will be conducted.
-It is not a formal deliverable.

-We envision that this document will evolve over the next few weeks and form the basis for the official circuit reconstruction submission.
-Once the Phase data are delivered, the respective channels will be made "read only" to ensure data integrity for evaluation.

-Note that we will test each of the services you've specified in your SSD.
-After discussion with teams and internally, we DO require S2 and S6 to avoid underlying ambiguity.
-S9 in now optional.

-Questions:  Will Gray-Roncal (william.gray.roncal@jhuapl.edu)

 Performer Information (required to test):

-1. Location of NDA services (URL)
-	- aridne-nda.rc.fas.harvard.edu

-2. Boss collection/experiment/channel for the raw structural image data
-	- integration-testing/2017-03-31/raw
-		- /n/coxfs01/leek/results/ECS_aff_test_images/image.h5

-3. Boss collection/experiment/channel for the raw functional image data
-	- integration-testing/2017-03-31/function_raw
-		- /n/coxfs01/integration-testing/2017-03-31/jeff_raw.h5

-4. Boss collection/experiment/channel for structural neuron information (automated)
-	- a) integration-testing/2017-03-31/neuron_seg
-		- /n/coxfs01/leek/results/ECS_aff_test_images/neuroproof.h5
-	- b) Can IARPA assume that all labels in this channel are neurons for evaluation purposes?
-		- all with overlapping synapses in integration-testing/2017-03-31/synapse_seg

-5. Boss collection/experiment/channel for structural synapse information (automated)
-	- a) integration-testing/2017-03-31/synapse_seg
-		- /n/coxfs01/leek/results/ECS_aff_test_images/synapse-segmentation.h5
-	- b) Can IARPA assume that all labels in this channel are synapses for evaluation purposes?
-		- yes, all but id==0

-6. Boss collection/experiment/channel for the functional neuron information containing neuron cell body segmentation or ROIs.
-	- integration-testing/2017-03-31/function_neuron
-		- /n/coxfs01/integration-testing/2017-03-31/jeff_seg.h5

-7. Location (x,y,z,resolution) of automated reconstruction bounding box (if not dense, please specify)
-	- Dense: full volume

-8. Boss collection/experiment/channel for structural neuron information (ground truth)
-	- a) integration-testing/2017-03-31/neuron_gt
-		- /n/coxfs01/leek/results/ECS_aff_test_images/gt.h5
-	- b) Can IARPA assume that all labels in this channel are neurons for evaluation purposes?
-		- yes, all but id==0

-9. Boss collection/experiment/channel for structural synapse information (ground truth)
-	- a) integration-testing/2017-03-31/synapse_gt
-		- /n/coxfs01/leek/results/ECS_aff_test_images/synapse-gt.h5
-	- b) Can IARPA assume that all labels in this channel are synapses for evaluation purposes?
-		- yes, all but id==0

-10. Location (x,y,z,resolution) of ground truth bounding box (if not dense, please specify)
-	- Dense: full volume

-11. Date(s) of preferred NDA testing.
-	- any date after 2017-04-01

-12. Request submitted by (Name, email) - for final phase deliverable this should be performer team lead; for this testing can be any team member
-	- The submitter of this document
+Location of NDA services (URL)
+aridne-nda.rc.fas.harvard.edu

+Boss collection/experiment/channel for the raw structural image data
+integration_testing/2017_04_06/raw

+Boss collection/experiment/channel for the raw functional image data
+integration_testing/2017_04_06/function_raw

+Boss collection/experiment/channel for structural neuron information (automated)
+a) integration_testing/2017_04_06/neuron_seg

+b) Can IARPA assume that all labels in this channel are neurons for evaluation purposes?
+only the neuron labels returned by S4 can be assumed to be neuron labels, although other labels might be neurons

+Boss collection/experiment/channel for structural synapse information (automated)
+a) integration_testing/2017_04_06/synapse_seg

+b) Can IARPA assume that all labels in this channel are synapses for evaluation purposes?
+yes, all but id==0

+Boss collection/experiment/channel for the functional neuron information containing neuron cell body segmentation or ROIs.
+integration_testing/2017_04_06/function_neuron

+Location (x,y,z,resolution) of automated reconstruction bounding box (if not dense, please specify)
+Dense: full volume (1456, 1456, 143, 0)

+Boss collection/experiment/channel for structural neuron information (ground truth)
+a) integration_testing/2017_04_06/neuron_gt

+b) Can IARPA assume that all labels in this channel are neurons for evaluation purposes?
+yes, all but id==0

+Boss collection/experiment/channel for structural synapse information (ground truth)
+a) integration_testing/2017_04_06/synapse_gt

+b) Can IARPA assume that all labels in this channel are synapses for evaluation purposes?
+yes, all but id==0

+Location (x,y,z,resolution) of ground truth bounding box (if not dense, please specify)
+Dense: full volume (1456, 1456, 143, 0)

+Date(s) of preferred NDA testing.
+any date after 2017_04_09

+Request submitted by (Name, email) - for final phase deliverable this should be performer team lead; for this testing can be any team member
+`_________________` `____________________`